 In \hyperref[thm:RealIsComplex_OS]{Theorem \ref*{thm:RealIsComplex_OS}} in \hyperref[sec:RealDecMaps]{Section \ref*{sec:RealDecMaps}}, we prove that the complexification of $\decR(V,W)$ is the set of (complex) decomposable maps $\decC(V_c,W_c)$.
 The span of the completely positive maps equals the set of selfadjoint decomposable maps $\decR(V,W)_{\rm sa}$ (that is, decomposable maps for which $u(x) = u(x^*)^*$).
 We have a somewhat surprising `Jordan decomposition' where $\decR(V,W)_{\rm as}$ denotes the set of {\em antisymmetric} or {\em skew} decomposable maps, namely those for which $u(x^*)^* = -u(x)$.
 This was surprising to us in two ways.
-First, one might have been expecting in the Jordan decomposition in the real case just $\cpR(V, W) - \cpR(V, W)$, as in the classical Jordan decomposition.
-Second, the extra antisymmetric term turns out to be precisely an important class in our recent real noncommutative (nc) convexity work \cite{BMcI} inspired by \cite{DK}, and a special case of it shows up in the complexification of the nc state space.
-In this theory the complexification of a real nc convex set $K$ (and in particular of the real nc state space) is a set of elements $x + iy$ for certain $x$ and $y$, the `real' and `imaginary' part.
-The `real part' $x$ is in $K$ and is easy to understand and work with, but $y$ has usually been more difficult to comprehend or to get ones hands on explicitly.
-However such $y$ turn out to essentially correspond to the antisymmetric term in the Jordan decomposition above, as we shall see in Theorem \ref{coco}. give important new examples of decomposable maps in the real case.
+First, one might have expected in the Jordan decomposition in the real case just $\cpR(V, W) - \cpR(V, W)$, as in the classical Jordan decomposition.
+Second, the extra antisymmetric term turns out to be precisely an important class in the first author's recent real noncommutative (nc) convexity work \cite{BMcI} inspired by \cite{DK}, and a special case of it shows up in the complexification of the nc state space.
+In this theory the complexification of a real nc convex set $K$ (and in particular of the real nc state space) is a set of elements $x + iy$ for certain $x$ and $y$, the `real' and `imaginary' parts.
+The `real part' $x$ is in $K$ and is easy to understand and work with, but $y$ has usually been more difficult to comprehend or to get one's hands on explicitly.
+However such elements $y$ turn out to essentially correspond to the antisymmetric term in the Jordan decomposition above, as we shall see in Theorem \ref{coco}.
+This suggests that it should be useful to view and treat the imaginary parts of complex nc convex sets with tools from the theory of decomposable maps.
+Such antisymmetric terms give important new examples of decomposable maps in the real case.
 They are also the `imaginary part' of a complex completely positive map $\varphi$ between complexifications of operator systems.
 See Example \ref{exrd} and Section \ref*{sec:DecAs}.
-Thus these maps are quite ubiquitous, since it turns out that is extremely difficult to find explicit complex operator systems that are not complexifications.
+Thus these maps are quite ubiquitous, since it turns out that it is extremely difficult to find explicit complex operator systems that are not complexifications.
 (For $C^*$-algebras this is equivalent to the hard problem of the existence of a real form.
 There are not even any known simple low dimensional examples of complex Banach spaces that are not (isometric) complexifications.)
 In \hyperref[sec:deltaNorm]{Section \ref*{sec:DecAs}} we characterize $\decR(V,W)_{\rm as}$ in various ways, and give a Stinespring-like theorem for such maps.